Discord Read Message

 Common Issues

-Channel Not Found
+Server/Channel Not Found

-Solution: Verify the server and channel names are exactly correct.
-Check that the bot has been added to the server and has proper permissions to view the channel.
+Solution: Ensure server and channel names match exactly as they appear in Discord (case-sensitive).
+Verify the bot is a member of the server and has access to the channel.

-Symptoms: Node fails with Discord integration errors
+Symptoms: Node fails intermittently with rate limit errors

 Related Resources